daloraini/Convert_JSON_to_YOLO/README.md

 Convert_JSON_to_YOLO

-This project convert COCO JSON labeling format to YOLO txt format
+This script converts COCO JSON format to YOLO txt format